ivogabe/gulp-typescript/readme.md

 --------
 - Incremental compilation (so faster builds)
 - Error reporting
-- Different output streams for .js, .d.ts files and source maps.
+- Different output streams for .js, .d.ts files.
+- Support for sourcemaps using gulp-sourcemaps
 - Not just a wrapper around the ```tsc``` command, but a plugin that uses the TypeScript API.

 How to install